Ozzyboshi/AmigaPouetDownloader/README.md

 ### Usage
 Open your CLI (or SHELL) and type:
 ```
-rx pouet <id> [id2]
+rx pouet [<id>] [id2]
 ```
+If you dont provide any argument, the script will try to detect the last downloaded release and it will resume from there.
+This feature in order to work needs the file pouet:pouetlastid.txt previously created with the last pouet id inside.
-Id is mandatory and it is the id you find in the pouet url of your release, for example, if you want to download this release:
+Id is the id you find in the pouet url of your release, for example, if you want to download this release:
 ```
 https://www.pouet.net/prod.php?which=93426
 ```